boldueen/shitcode/README.md

-# sheetcode
+# shitcode

-like stackoverflow but for bullsheet code
+like stackoverflow but for bullshit code